 This email closes with a call to action to answer questions and subscribe to their product updates.
 Again, Google focuses on ensuring the customer feels like they don't want to miss out on anything.
 And do it well.

 Now, who doesn’t love a picture of a cute dog, right?
 And when your brand is one associated with dogs, that’s just icing on the cake for you to have.
-This email by Doggyloot, the pet-related online store, is precious, but not overdone.

 The line, “Hurry, don’t let these deals run away.” is reflective of the brand and its audience.